Welcome to the elementary school community!

 Throughout the school year, elementary students have the opportunity to engage in a number of activities.
 These include the following:

-- STEM night (Science, Technology, Engineering, and Math) for grades 3-6 (November)
+- STEM night (Science, Technology, Engineering, and Math) for grades 3-6 (every other year)

 - March is Reading Month – a whole month of activities devoted to reading (including our very popular Book Character Parade)